shader/ng-fullscreen/README.md

 ## Fullscreen Service
-You can also use the `Fullscreen` service into your controller:
+You can also use the `Fullscreen` service in your controller:

 Controller:
 ```javascript